-Elizabeth Barret Browning’s Sonnet 43 is easily one of the most famous and recognizable poems in the English language.
+It is easily one of the most famous and recognizable poems in the English language.
 In the poem, the speaker is proclaiming her unending passion for her beloved.
 She tells her lover just how deeply her love goes, and she also tells him how she loves him.
-She loves him with all of her being, and she hopes God will grant her the ability to love him even after she has passed.
+She loves him with all of her beings, and she hopes God will grant her the ability to love him even after she has passed.

-This poem is classified as a sonnet because it contains fourteen lines of poetry and has a fixed rhyme scheme of abba abba cdcd cd.
-One can assume that Barrett Browning is also the speaker of the poem, since it is well known just how deeply she and Robert Browning loved and cared for each other.
+One can assume, although it is not 100% certain, that Browning is also the speaker of the poem since it is well known just how deeply she and Robert Browning loved and cared for each other.
 The speaker is talking directly to her beloved in the sonnet; she uses personal pronouns such as “I” and “you.”

 Based on the initial line, it appears that the speaker has been asked a question prior to reciting Sonnet 43.
 The first line also serves as the motivation for the rest of the work.
 Barrett Browning writes,

 How do I love thee?
 Let me count the ways.

 She then uses the last thirteen lines of the poem to show just how much she loves her husband.

 Lines 2-4 of Sonnet 43 provide the first way in which the speaker loves her husband.
 Barrett Browning writes,